 Today’s word of the day is part of our Italian Easter Word series.
 Each day during the week leading up to Easter, we’ll post a word that is related to this special time of year.
 Enjoy! 🐰

-The word uovo is used to refer to any kind of egg produced by birds, fish, reptiles, amphibians and insects.
+The word uovo is used to refer to any kind of egg produced by birds, fish, reptiles, amphibians or insects.
 Just as in English, it also functions as an informal substitute for ovulo, which is the word for the egg cell or ovum of mammals.

 La gallina ha deposto un uovo nel giardino.